lollyboy1234/lollyboy1234/README.md

-- 👋 Hi, I’m @lollyboy1234,, an Account Officer and a future Educator .
+- 👋 Hi, I’m @lollyboy1234,, an Account Officer and a Fire Officer .
 - 👀 I’m interested in ... exploring and travelling in diferrent places and and maybe beyond the universe.
 - ▶️ I like playing chess, surfing online games and cockfightig , reading calculating and computing
 - 🌱 I’m currently learning ... on  life hacks and secrets to longetivity